How do I export my Code Signing Certificate from Safari Browser?

 Conclusion

-But, the above-mentioned method is surefire to help you export the certificate and get the best out of your money.
+But, the abovementioned method will help you export the certificate and get the best out of your money.

 Janki Mehta